 DBMS_OUTPUT.put_line ('Hello World!');

-Functions and procedures types of named blocks are discussed later in this article in more detail, as are packages.
+Functions and procedures are discussed later in this module in more detail, as are packages.

 DBMS_OUTPUT.PUT_LINE then accepts the variable, rather than the literal string, for display: